egel-lang/egel-lang.github.io/SEMANTICS.md

 The benefits of this model are threefold.

 + First, you don't run out of stack space which is really important in a functional language as I have experienced, unfortunately.
 It's a slow but extremely robust mode of operation.
-Too often have I faced that with functional programming you test your code on small input, to have it explode on larger input.
-What's the point of functional programming if you're going to run out of stack space when using recursion?
 + Second, it is still a tree rewrite system so I don't need to care about tail call optimization.
 That is, say for "fac 5" the node is rewritten to the nodes corresponding to "5 * fac 4"; i.e., in classical terms, the stack frame is dropped and replaced.
 That is, naive factorial still takes O(n) space but a tail recursive one should take O(1).